nicolassatragno/svg-intersections/README.md

   breaking the library integration with when used with a different Matrix2D prototype instance.

-* Add support for h, H, v and V path segments.
+* Add support for a, h, H, v and V path segments.

 Credits
 -------